cbkinase/Methods-in-Similarity-Analysis/README.md

 ![TODO: alt text](https://i.gyazo.com/8866764a78b5e26e93d44fdd914ac574.png)

-The benefits of this three step procedure are twofold.
+The benefits of this three-step procedure are twofold.
 First, by shingling and MinHashing, we convert documents into comparatively much shorter signatures, allowing us to work more in main memory.
-However, this alone wouldn't be enough, as we'd still be considering a number of pairs that is quadratic with respect to the number of sets.
+However, this alone wouldn't be enough, as we'd still be considering a quantity of pairs that is quadratic with respect to the number of sets.
 Locality-sensitive hashing massively reduces the number of candidate pairs we must consider.

-All of this introduces the risks of false positives (i.e., we claim two sets are similar when they are in fact not) and false negatives (erroneously claiming that two sets are not similar), but we are able to control the error rates by tuning various parameters to our liking.
+All of this introduces the risks of false positives (i.e., we claim two sets are similar when they are not) and false negatives (erroneously claiming that two sets are not similar), but we can control the error rates by tuning various parameters to our liking.

 # Shingling

-A <b><i>k</i>-shingle</b> (or <b><i>k</i>-gram</b>) for a document is a sequence of $k$ characters that appears in the document.
+A <b><i>k</i>-shingle</b> (or <b><i>k</i>-gram</b>) for a document is a sequence of $k$ characters that appear in the document.
 We can represent a document by its set of <i>k</i>-shingles.

 For example, if our document is "abcab" and we set $k=2$, then our set of 2-shingles is

 $$ \lbrace \text{ab}, \text{bc}, \text{ca} \rbrace$$

 It's worth noting two things here.
 The first is that we don't necessarily need to partition by characters.
 Shingles could in principle be letters, words, lines, or, from a mathematical point of view, anything countable.
-Secondly, it is also possible to documents with <i>labelled k-shingling</i>, which also stores the occurrence number for each element, though this is less efficient.
+Secondly, it is also possible to represent documents with <i>labelled k-shingling</i>, which also stores the occurrence number for each element, though this is less efficient.

 $k$ should be selected to be large enough that the probability of finding a random shingle in a random document is quite low.
 The exact number might depend on the nature of the document &mdash; e.g., $k=5$ might suffice for a tweet, but for a news article $k=10$ might be more appropriate.

 We often compress long shingles to save space, hashing them into <b>tokens</b>.
-This can save upwards of 60% on space by converting a string of length 10 into a 4 byte token &mdash; the amount of bytes needed to store the amount of buckets for the entire set of <i>k</i>-shingles.
+This can save upwards of 60% on space by converting a string of length 10 into a 4-byte token &mdash; the number of bytes needed to store the number of buckets for the entire set of <i>k</i>-shingles.

-Ultimately, then, we can represent a document by its tokens: the set of hash values of its <i>k</i>-shingles.
+Ultimately, we can represent a document by its tokens: the set of hash values of its <i>k</i>-shingles.
 Of course, there is the rare possibility that two documents could appear to have shingles in common, when in fact only hash values were shared.

 # MinHashing